• home

 vtm

-UC Berkeley students, staff, and faculty may obtain a one-year education edition of ArcGIS Desktop and Pro free of charge.
+UC Berkeley students, staff, and faculty may obtain an education edition of ArcGIS Pro free of charge.

 Eligibility Requirements: